andrecaiado/spring-boot-security-auth/README.md

 - Uses Spring Boot Docker Compose to start and stop a Docker container running the PostgreSQL database
 - Includes a datasource configuration for testing purposes that uses the H2 in-memory database

-In this readme file, we will focus on the main features' implementation.
+In this readme file, we will focus on the implementation of the security features.
 For more details about the additional features, please refer to the [Spring Boot Template project](https://github.com/andrecaiado/spring-boot-template).

 # Dependencies